Drive (The X-Files): Conception, writing, and filming

 Vince Gilligan, the writer of "Drive", was inspired to pen the episode based on an earlier idea he had about a man holding an individual hostage on a Tilt-A-Whirl.
-Gilligan had pitched this idea at several previous story meetings and it soon became a recurring joke among the show's writers, many of whom felt that the premise lacked an X-Files-like mystery.
+Gilligan had pitched this idea at several previous story meetings and it soon became a recurring joke among the writing team, many of whom felt that the premise lacked an X-Files-like mystery.
 Gilligan soon revised his story so that after the ride was shut off, the man's head would explode.
 This led to Gilligan researching various government experiments, and soon he learned about two real-life military experiments: Project HAARP and Project ELF.
 The former is an ionospheric research program jointly funded by the U.S. Air Force, the U.S. Navy, the University of Alaska Fairbanks, and the Defense Advanced Research Projects Agency (DARPA), whereas the latter is a U.S. Navy experiment dealing with long wavelengths.
 Gilligan thus wrote a script that featured an individual who, due to a secret experiment involving soundwaves, could not slow down for fear of rupturing his head.

 Gilligan admitted that the episode was partially an homage to the action film Speed (1994), and contains a reference to the film: when Crump and Mulder discover that speeding west is the key to success, Mulder mentions that he thinks he "saw this movie."
 The opening teaser footage is done in the style of a news report, a stylistic direction that IGN suggested was intended to echo the O.J.
 Simpson Ford Bronco chase from 1994.